claudiooleite/odin-recipes2/README.md

-this is my first web development prodject. i will create a basic recipe using html and test what i have learnt in odin prodject so far.i will also be practicing and testing Git workflow
+This is my first web development prodject updated with added css code learned.
+I will create a basic recipe using html and kept adding css learned in order to practice and test Git workflow.

-now i am aplying what i have learnt of flexbox and aplying to the recipes websited crted previously